vikas8561/CGxSU_Semester_1/UI_UX_Figma/Notes/Unit 2/02-typography.md

 ## **Figma Tips**

-Figma provides free, powerful tools to manage typography effectively and ensure readability across all devices.
-Here’s how to use them in practice:

 1. **Text Styles**
    - Use Figma’s free *Styles* feature to define typography scales (e.g., 24px bold headings, 16px body, 14px captions).